 Procedure of the two-hour study, consisting of five phases with five representative 10-minute intervals as the basis of our analysis.

 Each participant came to the lab for a period of approximately two hours in total, and each participant underwent the same phases (see Fig. 2): In the pre-teaching phase, the experimenter welcomed the participants and helped them put on the fitness tracker.
 This was followed by a warm-up session to familiarize the participants with the laboratory setting and the class.
 This phase took about 10-15 minutes and participants spent this time mostly standing or slowly walking around.
 During the teaching phase, the participants held their self-prepared micro-teaching unit to a class of three trained actors who performed nine, potentially disruptive, classroom events (e.g., chatting with a neighbor, heckling, looking at the phone; see Table ## in the supplementary material for an overview and categorization of all events; and Fig## in the supplementary material for a depiction of the laboratory setting of the micro-teaching unit).
 The topic and class level of the teaching unit could be freely chosen by the teachers with the only requirement that the unit had to be an introductory lesson, and had to consist of supervised individual work and / or frontal teaching.
 The micro-teaching unit lasted about 15-20 minutes.
 Participants spent this time mostly standing or slowly walking around.
 While teaching, participants wore eye-tracking glasses, and their lesson was video-recorded.
-After having completed the micro-teaching unit, in the post-teaching phase, participants filled in questionnaires for approximately 10-15 minutes: a brief computer-based questionnaire assessing sociodemographic data (e.g., teaching experience, gender, studied school type, studied school subjects, extracurricular teaching activities), and a short knowledge test irrelevant to the present study.
+After having completed the micro-teaching unit, in the post-teaching phase, participants filled in questionnaires for approximately 10-15 minutes: a brief computer-based survey of sociodemographic data (e.g., teaching experience, gender, studied school type, studied school subjects, extracurricular teaching activities), and a short knowledge test that was irrelevant to the present study.
 In the interview phase, participants engaged in a Stimulated Recall Interview (SRI).
-During the SRI, participants watched the video of their own lesson from the ego perspective, recorded through the eye-tracking glasses.
-The experimenter stopped the video each time one of the nine classroom events happened and asked five open-ended and three rating questions per event.
+During the SRI, participants sat in front of a computer monitor and watched the video of their own lesson from the ego perspective, as recorded through the eye-tracking glasses.
+The experimenter stopped the video each time one of the nine classroom events happened, and asked five open-ended, and three rating questions per event.
 Two of the rating questions are relevant to the present study: the disruption and the confidence appraisal ratings (see Measures).
 The interview lasted about 45-60 minutes.
-The end phase lasted about 10-15 minutes and participants answered another questionnaire irrelevant to the present study.
-Participants were seated during interviews.
+Finally, in the end phase, participants filled in another questionnaire irrelevant to the present study, which lasted about 10-15 minutes .

 ## Measures